bernard-ng/hashnode/cl1e4188400s5aynv6cui22ri.md

 </doctrine-mapping>
 ```

-Notice that we specify the [FQCN](https://www.acronymfinder.com/Fully_Qualified-Class-Name-(Java)-(FQCN).html) of our entity and the associated repository (implementation) directly in the mapping, you can find more informations [here](https://www.doctrine-project.org/projects/doctrine-orm/en/2.11/reference/xml-mapping.html).
+Notice that we specify the FQCN of our entity and the associated repository (implementation) directly in the mapping, you can find more informations [here](https://www.doctrine-project.org/projects/doctrine-orm/en/2.11/reference/xml-mapping.html).

 We are almost there, there is one last step, we should now "tell" doctrine how to find our mapping and where to find it and this is done through the doctrine configuration located in `/config/packages/doctrine.yaml`